Skip to main content

 This is not an official government website.
 Views expressed here represent the personal opinions of current and former federal employees.

-We are dedicated to the American public.
-And we aren't done yet.
+We’re dedicated to the American public.
+And we’re not done yet.

 Projects interrupted

-The projects listed below were all in progress when 18F was disbanded.
+These are some of the projects that were in progress when 18F was disbanded.
 No notice was given to the project teams or agency partners, and no time allowed for a handoff of key project information or materials.

 Weather.gov